csobrien90/band-book/README.md

 ## Usage and Features

-Full user guide can found in [this repositorys wiki](https://github.com/csobrien90/band-book/wiki/User-Guide)
+Full user guide can found in [this repository's wiki](https://github.com/csobrien90/band-book/wiki/User-Guide)

 ## Contributing